pinchbv/android-analyzer/readme.md

 - In multi-module projects, each module is treated as a separate Sonarqube project

-## Coming soon

-- Sonarqube branch support (available only with a paid license)

 ## Android Integration

 *NOTE*: an example project using the plugin can be found in this repository.